esv0311/EDTweet-ID/README.md

 The annotation categories were developed with reference to the **Eating Attitudes Test (EAT-26)** and validated by a psychology expert.

-## Annotation Process

-- The annotation was performed in two stages:
-  1. An initial subset of 200 tweets was labeled by three annotators.
-  2. After validation, the remaining tweets were annotated accordingly.
-- **Inter-annotator agreement** was calculated using **Fleiss’s kappa**, with a resulting value of **0.88**, indicating *almost perfect agreement*.

 ## Usage

 This dataset is publicly available for **research purposes**.
 You may use it to: